gmaragao/vantum-backend-test/README.md

 * [NodeJS](https://nodejs.org)
 * [Express](https://expressjs.com)
 * [Mocha/Chai](https://mochajs.org/) - Used to run some tests
-## Contributing

-=

 ## Authors

 * **Gabriel Aragão** - [gmaragao](https://github.com/gmaragao)
 * [LinkedIn] - (https://www.linkedin.com/in/gabriel-m-aragao)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc